phetsims/phet-info/intern-info/git_bash_tips.md

 run `npm update`
 run `npm install -g grunt-cli`

-To get Git Bash to open in a certain directory right click on the tool bar icon, and then right click on "Git Bash" and click "Properties" a dialog window will appear that allows you to change the "Start in" field
+To get Git Bash to open in a certain directory right click on the icon in the start menu, and then right click on "Git Bash" and click "Properties" a dialog window will appear that allows you to change the "Start in" field